OpenLiberty/ci.maven/README.md

 #### Java Support

 The Liberty Maven Plugin is tested with Long-Term-Support (LTS) releases of Java.
-The plugin is currently supported on Java 8 and 11.
+The plugin, as of release 3.7, supports Java 8, 11 and 17.
+Prior to this version, the plugin is supported on Java 8 and 11.

 #### Release 3.0 differences